theima/ein/README.md

 #### Title

-If a `title` property is added on the StateConfig the document title will be updated for the states.
-The property must be added to all StateConfigs.
+If a `title` property is added on the StateConfig the document title will be updated when the transition is completed states.

 ```typescript
 title: string | (s: State) => string;